The Operative

 Precision Focus

-When you deal Sneak Attack damage to a creature, you can spend 1 focus point to make a focus attack against the target (no action required).
+When you deal Sneak Attack damage to a creature, you can spend 1 focus point to make a focus attack against the same creature (no action required).
 If the target is within your reach, you can make a melee focus attack.
 Otherwise, you make a ranged focus attack.
 On a hit, the creature takes two additional Sneak Attack dice of damage.

 Uncanny Dodge